anindyahepth/BatchNorm_in_Transformers_CV/README.md

 As an example, consider training and testing the models with the learning rate and the batch size in each case being determined by a Bayesian optimization procedure.
-The following graphs compare the performances of the models on four metrics as functions of epochs - the training time, the testing time, the training loss and test accuracy.
+The following graphs compare the performances of the models on four metrics as functions of epochs - the training time (in seconds), the testing time (in seconds), the training loss and test accuracy.

 ![image](https://github.com/user-attachments/assets/ea3ae9fa-bd91-44c8-a0a2-3807953c8a00)